-Let's review some of the better loved Italian holidays, which are not known or practiced in the rest of the world.
+Let's review some of the most cherished among Italian holidays, which are not known or practiced in the rest of the world.
 If you'd like to know more about specific holidays in our beautiful peninsula, check out the scroll down menu on the left and pick your favorite!

 In Italy, the Epiphany marks the end of the Christmas season: it is, literally, the Twelfth Day of Christmas.
-As the saying goes "l'Epifania tutte le feste porta via", which can be rougly translated as "Epiphany takes all the holidays away", as the day ends the long period of celebrations that began with Christmas.
+As the saying goes "l'Epifania tutte le feste porta via", which can be rougly translated as "Epiphany takes all the holidays away".

 On the sixth of January, children wake up to find presents from the Befana, an ancient Santa Claus-like figure with the appearence of an old, benevolent hag, all trussed up in old clothes and shoes and flying on a broomstick.
 Her name originally meant "giver of gifts".
 Just like Santa Claus, she flies down chimneys to fill stockings with toys and candy.
 In some areas of Italy, the Befana leaves toys and candies for good children, and pieces of coal for the naughty ones.
 Some parents use coal-shaped sweets as a friendly advice for their children, the implied message to them being "next year behave better".
 The entire family then ventures out to take part in large, colorful street fairs, where they buy more gifts, usually terracotta statuettes or kitchen ware.
 In Rome, Piazza Navona hosts a very popular Christmas street market, renowned as a favorite location for Epiphany day shopping in the city.

-Celebrated on April 25th, it commemorates the liberation of Italy by Allied troops in the Second World War.
-After Italy surrendered, Nazi Germany considered it as a new enemy, and intensified the anti partisans operations against Italian freedom fighters.
-The holiday is meant to honor all those who died during the war, from soldiers fighting, to civilian victims of Allied bombings and atrocities committed during Nazi Germany's bitter retreat from its former ally's territory.
+Celebrated on the twety-fifth of April, it commemorates the liberation of Italy by Allied troops in the Second World War.
+After Italy surrendered, Nazi Germany considered it as a new enemy, and intensified the anti partisans operations against the Italian freedom fighters.
+The holiday is meant to honor all those who died during the war, from soldiers, to civilian victims of Allied bombings and atrocities committed during Nazi Germany's bitter retreat from its former ally's territory.

 FESTIVAL OF THE REPUBLIC